MGorin84/MariaGorin_T1A3/README.md

 "About me" page has a quick introduction and a timeline.
 There is also a link to my resume (which is a mock-up resume at this point)

 "Blog" page has 5 blog items with images.
 I used flex-box for this page and made it responsive to mobile-view by changing flex-direction.
 Each item is set a maximum height and has a scroll bar to fit larger content without changing the look of the page.
+I also used left scroll bar for every second blog-item mainly to make it look the way I planned which was surprisingly challenging to do.

 "Portfolio" page is made to show my current and future projects.
 I used grid to organize content of the page and made it responsive by changing the widths of the columns in a mobile view.